johnsonav1992/tungsten-carbide-vscode-theme/README.md

 ## Tungsten Carbide VS Code Theme

 My first theme for VS Code!
-Metallic and sleek with a pop of neon - reminiscent of one of the coolest and strongest alloys out there!
+Dark and metallic with a pop of neon - reminiscent of one of the coolest and strongest alloys out there!

 **NOTES: